 Family, Genus, and Taxonomy

 Clematis is a genus of nearly 300 different flowering species, with many considered vining plants.
-They’re a part of the larger Ranunculaceae family, which includes the various Buttercups and other attractive wildflowers.
+They’re a part of the more prominent Ranunculaceae family, which includes various Buttercups and other attractive wildflowers.

 Botanical Characteristics, Colors, Fragrances

 Most types of Clematis are vines, growing up and over anything during the warmer parts of the year.
 A few varieties are shrubs or smaller reclining wildflowers instead.
 Most lose their leaves over the winter, but a few are evergreen.

 Clematis flowers are revered for their heady fragrance and aroma, which to many carries notes of almond.

 Japanese Clematis varieties were the first to spread to the rest of the world, not arriving in Europe until 1836.
 The first species introduced to Britain is still the variety most commonly used to breed large flowering cultivars to this day.
 It had been cultivated for centuries in Japan by that point.